jsa4000/Getting-Started-NodeJS/electron/README.md

 ##1.
 Introduction

-With Electron you can build a desktop app.
+By using Electron you can build a desktop app.
 Electron is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.
 It takes care of the hard parts so you can focus on the core of your application.

 - Electron uses **Chromium** and **Node.js** so you can build your app with HTML, CSS, and JavaScript.
 - Electron is an **open source** project maintained by **GitHub** and an active community of contributors.